 Tip 2: Don’t stop a cab on the street, but order one

-You will probably find that Bogotans themselves do often hail a cab on the street.
-Better not imitate that.
+It’s better not to just hail a taxi off the street.
 It is immediately obvious that you are a tourist, and if you don’t speak Spanish very well, everything becomes even more difficult.
 It is common for the driver to use a quick exchange trick to swap the 50000 pesos bill with the 5000 note and say you have underpaid.
-The money is very similar and before you know it, for a ride, instead of 5 euros, you’re spending 50 euros.
 What is less common, but can happen, is that the driver kidnaps you to empty your bank account at gunpoint.

-Very easily you can order a cab through the apps CABIFY or DIDI.
+You can easily order a taxi through the CABIFY or DIDI apps.
 Or go with Uber.
 This is not legal in Colombia, but is widely used.
 Or go by bus: very doable, fun and much cheaper!
-Find out how it works by bus in Bogotá including a fun itinerary!
+Find out how it works by bus in Bogotá including a fun itinerary.
 Do not take the bus after 6 PM in the evening, go by cab.

 Tip 3: Wihdraw cash in a safe place and spread your money over several places